 In August 2011, the Company entered into a collaborative research and development agreement with Serum Institute providing Serum Institute an exclusive license to use the Company’s PolyXen technology to research and develop one potential commercial product, Polysialylated Erythropoietin (“PSA-EPO”).
 Serum Institute is responsible for conducting all preclinical and clinical trials required to achieve regulatory approvals within the certain predetermined territories at Serum Institute’s own expense.
 Royalty payments are payable by Serum Institute to the Company for net sales to certain customers in the Serum Institute sales territory.
 Royalty payments are payable by the Company to Serum Institute for net sales received by the Company over the term of the license.
 There are no milestone or other research-related payments due under the collaborative arrangement.

-Pharmsynthez is an affiliate and controlling stockholder of the Company with a share ownership of approximately 57.1% and 61.5% of the total issued common stock of the Company as of December 31, 2018 and 2017, respectively.
-In addition to its common stock ownership, Pharmsynthez holds outstanding warrants to purchase the Company’s common stock, approximately 1.5 million shares of the Company’s issued and outstanding Series B Preferred Stock, and all of the Company’s issued and outstanding Series A Preferred Stock through its wholly-owned subsidiary, SynBio, as of December 31, 2019 and 2018.
+Pharmsynthez is an affiliate and former controlling stockholder of the Company with a share ownership of approximately 7.4% and 57.1% of the total outstanding Common Stock of the Company as of December 31, 2019 and 2018, respectively.
+In addition to its Common Stock ownership, Pharmsynthez holds outstanding warrants to purchase the Company’s Common Stock, approximately 1.5 million shares of the Company’s outstanding Series B Preferred Stock, and all of the Company’s outstanding Series A Preferred Stock through its wholly-owned subsidiary, SynBio, as of December 31, 2019 and 2018.
 See Note 10, Stockholders’ Equity

 The entire disclosure for collaborative arrangements in which the entity is a participant, including a) information about the nature and purpose of such arrangements; b) its rights and obligations thereunder; c) the accounting policy for collaborative arrangements; and d) the income statement classification and amounts attributable to transactions arising from the collaborative arrangement between participants.